hashbangcode/vlad-docs/applications/xdebug.md

 ## Debugging Drush Commands

-If you want to use Xdebug with Drush commands, you must place drush into the docroot of the project, and set the following linux variables
+If you want to use Xdebug with Drush commands, you must place drush into the docroot of the project and set the following linux variables (run the following in terminal):

 export PHP_IDE_CONFIG="serverName=drupal.local"
 export XDEBUG_CONFIG="idekey=PHPSTORM remote_host=192.168.100.1 remote_port=9000"